What is clinical waste?

 Who can use this service?

 Residents wishing to access this service need to make an application through their own GP or local hospital.
 We cannot process requests direct from residents.
-This is a chargeable service paid for by the health authority.
 We will contact residents once the service has been set up by the GP or local hospital.

 Collections are made every Tuesday and Friday.
 Collection frequency varies from twice weekly to monthly, dependent upon the needs of the resident.